 The entire case for God not forsaking Jesus is lifted from verse 24!

-Now, I could easily make a case for this NOT referring to Jesus, but that Jesus was simply continuing in His former train of thought of comparing what God did in His faithfulness to Israel and what He, as their Messiah was experiencing on their behalf.
+Now, I could easily make a case for this NOT referring to Jesus at all, but that Jesus was simply continuing in His former train of thought of comparing what God always does in His faithfulness to Israel and what He, as their Messiah was experiencing on their behalf.
 In fact, that is almost certainly what IS being said here.

-Nothing about the Psalm account indicates a reversal of previous statements, it only suggests the potential a reversal of condition.
+Nothing about the account of Christ’s crucifixion in this Psalm indicates a reversal of previous statements, it only suggests the potential a reversal of condition.

-During unguarded moments with many of these same people I’ve heard them tell their own “horror” stories of how in the past they struggled with a fear of losing their salvation, or sinning away their grace or a need to repent every moment over everything or they might die in their sins and be rejected.
+During unguarded moments with many of these same people I’ve heard them tell their own “horror” stories of how in the past they struggled with a fear of losing their salvation, or sinning away their grace or a need to repent every moment over everything so they would not die in their sins and be rejected.

 Now, let’s consider what actually DID happen in the garden and on the cross.